 NCVE has a Prayer Room at the campus which is available for use by the students who may need to pray at certain time in private according to their religion or ideology.
 The room is available for use between 9am and 9pm weekdays only for praying.
-Don't take tea or food with you in there, and please be respectful of one another in the room at all times and keep quite.
+Don't take food or drinks into the Prayer Room, and please be respectful of one another in the room at all times and keep quiet.